openrewrite/rewrite-testing-frameworks/README.md

 ## Contributing

 We appreciate all types of contributions.
 See the [contributing guide](https://github.com/openrewrite/.github/blob/main/CONTRIBUTING.md) for detailed instructions on how to get started.

+### Licensing

+For more information about licensing, please visit our [licensing page](https://docs.openrewrite.org/licensing/openrewrite-licensing).